Directions to the library:

 What are the charges for printing and photocopies?

 Community patrons may print or photocopy the first 10 pages for free during any library visit.
 After that, the cost is $.10 per non-color page and $.25 per color page.
 Frequent or heavy users are asked to limit their use of free printing.
 Printing charges are payable at the Circulation/Info Desk.
 Also, there are special policies and guidelines for photocopying in the Archives and Special Collections.

 Can you help with genealogy research?

 The Mennonite Historical Collections at Musselman Library include a number of resources to assist family history researchers with genealogy efforts (see the Genealogy page for more details).
 Genealogy materials are available for use by appointment.
-For questions or to make an appointment, contact Carrie Phillips, Archives and Special Collections Librarian (phone: 419-358-3275 or email: email@example.com).
+For questions or to make an appointment, contact Carrie Phillips, librarian for archives and special collections (phone: 419-358-3275 or email: email@example.com).

 Are there special resources for teachers?

 All library users are welcome to browse and use Curriculum Resource Collection materials (located on the 4th floor) and the production area, but checkout of materials is limited to current students, faculty, and staff.
-Education resources available for checkout to community patrons include items at the L classification for the general collections and children s literature, both adjacent to the CRC.
+Education resources available for checkout to community patrons include items at the L classification for the general collections and children's literature, also on the 4th floor.
 The library website features an Education collection of research databases and other online resources, available for in-library use.

 What resources are available for pastors and others in ministry?

 The library has many resources to offer for Biblical studies, church history, theology, youth ministries, and religion.
-These materials are conveniently located on the main level, in the Reading Room for our reference collection and also the circulating collection on that floor (B classification).
+These materials are conveniently located in the Reading Room (for our reference collection) and on the 2nd floor (circulating collection, B call numbers).
 In addition, the library offers important databases for religious studies, including ATLA Religion, Christian Periodicals Index, and Religion and Philosophy Collection.
 These databases are available for in-library use.